2. Definitions of the live EPA metrics

 - the water and sewerage company claim delivery and provide the required evidence – however the scheme has been delivered later than the date within the ‘Latest Allowable Delivery Date’ column, albeit still delivered within the same AMP year

 A water and sewerage company may claim to have delivered a scheme within the current EPA reporting year (based on their ‘Final Completion Date’ column), despite it not being due until a later AMP year (based on the date within the ‘Latest Allowable Delivery Date’ column).
-If we deem it ‘not signed-off’ (based on the decision in the ‘Sign Off’ column), this scheme will not be counted as a non-delivery for the EPA calculation.
+If we deem it ‘not signed-off’ (based on the decision in the ‘Sign Off’ column), this scheme will not be included in the EPA calculation.
 This is because the scheme is not technically due until a later AMP year.
-A revised planned delivery date (‘Water Company Planned Delivery Date’ column), to ensure delivery in time for the date within the ‘Latest Allowable Delivery Date’ column, will need to be agreed with us.
-The scheme will be assessed for EPA in the relevant future EPA reporting year.
+A revised planned delivery date (‘Water Company Planned Delivery Date’ column), should be provided by the water and sewerage company.
+The scheme will be reassessed in the relevant future EPA reporting year based on its ‘Latest Allowable Delivery Date’.

 For the reporting of a scheme that was reported as not delivered in the previous AMP year: